 The last thing is resources, back in history, a woman needed to get married to be able to leave her family home, whereas now women have their own careers, and own houses and women became more independent.
 They no longer need to get married, meeting a partner has to be a positive addition, but it’s not essential.
 Those are the three key reasons why more and more women are finding themselves single at an age where perhaps potentially they’re starting to look at wanting to have children.

 The first option is to do nothing, however, that doesn’t feel like a great position to be in.
 The second thing is relentlessly pursuing a relationship.
 If you want to do this in a relationship, you need to invest in meeting someone, and use all options out there, such as dating websites, etc. You can also look at alternative routes to parenthood.
 You could consider fostering, adopting, becoming a step-parent later on if you meet people with children etc. Another option is simply accepting a life without children.
 There are lots of people who are inspiring, they help with coming to terms with a life without children and defining what your life will look like instead.

 Finally, there is motherhood and using donor conception.
 Sometimes, just seeing those choices in front of you clearly, makes it a bit easier to think about.
 You can look at this and think about which ones are not for you and which ones you think you could consider.

 ‘ I am not advocating solo motherhood, I am advocating empowering women with information about all their options’

-One of the aspects that are discussed in Mel’s coaching course are the six stages of embracing motherhood
+One of the aspects that are discussed in Mel’s coaching course is the six stages of embracing motherhood

-Mel mentioned that we all still grew up with the fairy tale, meet a partner, get married and have children.
+Mel mentioned that we all still grew up with the fairy tale, meeting a partner, getting married and having children.
 We were told that it’s the only way to find happiness, therefore that’s gone into our subconscious and created what we call life scripts.

 ‘Life scripts are an unconscious pathway created in childhood, reinforced by our parents and strengthen with evidence sought throughout life ensuring our beliefs are justified’